Welcome to the 2013 Fall

 – Photo by Steve Burman –

-Black-tailed deer on the north coast (Saddle Mt., Wilson, western Trask wildlife management units) had to survive a relatively cool and wet winter and spring.
-However, forage conditions have been excellent this summer.
+Black-tailed deer on the north coast (Saddle Mt., Wilson, western Trask wildlife management units) were treated to a fairly mild winter and an average spring with an extended period of warm, dry weather in early May and early June.
 While deer densities overall are only moderate, good survival of bucks from last year’s hunting season should give hunters a decent chance this year, especially in the Wilson WMU.
 Generally, deer densities tend to be highest in the eastern portions of these units.

-In 2012, the deer bag limit for archery hunters and hunters with a disability permit has been changed to one buck deer having not less than a forked antler.
+In 2013, the deer bag limit for archery hunters and hunters with a disability permit has is one buck deer having not less than a forked antler.

 SADDLE MOUNTAIN UNIT

 Some areas to look at include Davis Point, the lower Lewis and Clark River and the lower Necanicum River in Clatsop County and upper Rock Creek and Clear Creek in Columbia County.
 While much of the unit is industrial timber land, most timber companies offer plenty of walk-in access in some areas and open gates for dawn to dusk vehicular access in others once the fire season is over.